 Always be saving

 The truth is, you have to always be saving.
 If you get a raise, that’s more money in the bank!
 If you pay off debt, that’s more money in the bank!
-If you save on car insurance . . . you get idea.
+If you save on car insurance . . . you get the idea.

 You have to always be in a state of saving because life is going to happen, and you are going to need that money for an emergency.
-TheTotalMoneyMakeover talks about these kinds of emergencies and suggests having an emergency fund: 3 to 6 months of expenses in savings.
+TheTotalMoneyMakeover talks about these kinds of emergencies and suggests having an emergency fund (3 to 6 months of expenses in savings).

 Here’s how I make sure I’m always saving

-From week to week, I consistently live on a budget, so I know I am living on less than I make (I am always saving x amount each month), unless there is an emergency that comes up (this is going to happen).
-But from week to week, I am constantly doing this, knowing that I am always saving as a result.
+From week to week, I consistently live on a budget, so I know I am living on less than I make (I am always saving x amount each month), unless there is an emergency that comes up (that is going to happen).
+But from week to week, I am constantly always doing this, knowing that I am always saving as a result.